Passage #25 - Whiterock Mesa

 Please respect all livestock operations in this area.

-USGS Topographic Maps: Cypress Butte and Cane Springs Mountain.
+USGS Topographic Maps: Cypress Butte, Cane Springs Mountain and Buckhead Mesa.

 Tonto National Forest map.